Deck the halls: Our favorite Christmas decorations

 My favorite annual Christmas "decoration" is the Little Purple Book of Advent, featuring great inspirational reads for every day of the season.
 On the old school design side of things, this "piece of art" from Fifth Grade Jeff is awesome, a true stocking hung by the chimney with care.
 I love taking this out of storage every year and putting it up next to other Christmas faves, always reminding me of the special shine that Christmas brings for kids.

 Every year, I admit I dread the idea of putting out the holiday lights – and then taking them back in.
 I always try to put them up before the cold really comes and then take them down at the first hint of a little warm up after Christmas and New Year's.
 I do it because it makes the others in my house happy – and I want them to enjoy the season as much as possible.
-But I do also feel some satisfaction once they're out and the darkness comes, and they look great – this year more than ever because the C9s on our bushes looked great after the first snow, and I got some immediate compliments from the neighbors on the illuminated candy canes and other glowing decorations, too.
-That has me feeling pretty good about my time and labor investment in this area this year.
+But I do also feel some satisfaction once they're out and the darkness comes, and they look great – especially the C9s on our bushes, which look great in the snow.
+I got some immediate compliments from the neighbors on the illuminated candy canes and other glowing decorations, too, which always has me feeling pretty good about my labor investment in this area this time of year.

 From a beautiful hand-painted manger scene handed down to our family to the classic Christmas tree, decked out in ornaments each special to a member of the family and topped with an angel, to our red book of the story of Christmas and more, there's no lack of time-tested holiday spirit covering the halls and walls of the Mueller household, making the season merry and bright every year.
 If there's one particular decoration that clings to a special spot in my memory, however, it's this collection of antique Santas from across history.